bo-hii/Bohi/README.md

 - 👋 Hi, I’m bahareh
 -
-- 👀 I’m interested in reading novel
+- 👀 I’m interested in reading and programing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...